San Diego Domestic Violence Attorneys

 Victims of domestic violence deserve to be safe.
 The domestic violence lawyers at Griffith Young take pride in helping abuse victims seek legal protection, and we can seek a domestic violence restraining order (DVRO) on your behalf.
 Call us if you have questions.

 In a private consultation, we can discuss your options, whether you are seeking a divorce or simply want to restrain your abuser.
-Our legal firm has decades of experience in family law, with Certified Family Law Specialists on staff who can help domestic violence victims get the protection they need.
+Our law office has decades of experience in family law, with Certified Family Law Specialists on staff who can help domestic violence victims get the protection they need.
 Contact us today, and we can take the steps necessary to keep you safe.

 How a Restraining Order Offers Protection

 A restraining order is a judicial order served on someone who has committed or threatened to commit domestic violence.
-California understands the grave harm abuse imposes on people, especially violence within a household.
-To keep violence from escalating—and to provide peace of mind to victims—a judge will award a restraining order where appropriate.
+California law understands the grave harm abuse imposes on people, especially violence within a household.
+To keep violence from escalating and to provide peace of mind to victims, a judge will award a restraining order where appropriate.

 Compliance with the order is mandatory.
 An abuser cannot simply ignore the order or choose which parts to follow.
 If found in violation of the order, an abuser can be arrested by the police and face criminal charges.
 This is a serious form of protection for those victims of domestic violence.